screepers/screeps_console/README.md

 sent directly to the screeps server to be processed.
 There are a few built in commands however.

+* `about` - displays information about the program.
 * `clear` - resets the console display.
+* `disconnect` - disconnects the console from the Screeps server.
 * `exit` - exits the shell.
+* `filter` - applies filters to the console output.
 * `list` - lists these and other built in commands and aliases.
 * `pause` - disables autoscrolling (hit enter on an empty terminal to reenable).
+* `reconnect` - reconnects the console to the Screeps server.
 * `themes` - lists available themes when called without an argument, or switches.
   Otherwise switches themes when called with the theme name as the first argument.
+* `time` - displays the time (in ticks) on the Screeps server.

 ## Scrolling